breezefront/breezefront.com/collections/_landings/updates.md

 # Updates
 {:.text-center.text-zinc-800.sm:text-5xl.sm:font-black.md:text-6xl}

+## February 23, 2023

+ -  Fixed disabled submit button when google recaptcha module is active.
+ -  Improved styles when google recaptcha is added to the form.

 ## January 19, 2023

  -  Fixed possible bug when the same resource may load with different version number